BradleyCulley/bradleyculley.github.io/_posts/2024-broken-12-30-why-an-engineer.md

 <add quote from the poem here>

 Getting literal about it The engineer is planted between heaven and earth with a certain special solidity.

-In alignment with the heavens because they use the laws of the heavens the laws of nature, and an alignment with humanity because they do work that unequivocally serves humanity.
+In alignment with the heavens because they use the laws of the heavens (the laws of nature), and an alignment with humanity because they straightforwardly serve humanity.

 I chatted with a person who was clearly sheltered/privileged the other day.
-My reaction was to think "oh that's nice"/"that's quite pleasant".
+My reaction, and my mind has always worked this way, was to think "oh so that's nice".
+"Oh that's quite pleasant".
+When I visited Sweden, I thought "this is wonderful", not "how can I tear this down?".

 I simply can't understand the mentality of those who see "privilege" and want to destroy it/tear it down/etc. My mentality it "that's quite nice, let's create that for everyone, using science and technology".
 Growth mindset versus fixed mindset.
 When I was in Sweden, almost everyone I met basically had zero emotional baggage, so far as I could tell.
 My thought was "oh this is so nice", it would be nice to make the whole world like this.
 This is also why I prefer engineering to something net-zero like being a lawyer.
 Also, the density of lawyers in government is perhaps a genesis of some of our ills.

 It's an irony that I hated writing as a child.
 I hated pretty much everything about it.
 The physical act of writing was painful.
 I had sloppy handwriting and was officially diagnosed with "disgraphia".
 I was given the option to complete my writing assignments on a computer.
 I briefly did so.
 An option that lasted until the first of my classmates made a remark about something like how it was "weird" I was using the computer.
 Back to pencil and paper I went.